imadBelattar/Spring-Boot-Angular/README.md

 ## Frontend Setup

-The Angular frontend for this project is under development.
-Once available, follow the instructions in the `gestionHoraire-Angular` folder to set up and run the frontend.
+The Angular frontend for this project is ready for setup.
+Follow these steps to set up and run the frontend:

+1. Navigate to the `gestionHoraire-Angular` folder.
+2. Open a terminal or command prompt in this directory.
+3. Run `npm install` to install all required dependencies.
+4. Once installation is complete, run `ng serve --open` to start the Angular server and automatically open the application in your default web browser.

 ## Contributors